technomancy/leiningen/TUTORIAL.md

 Sometimes versions will end in "-SNAPSHOT".
 This means that it is not an official release but a development build.
 Relying on snapshot dependencies is discouraged but is sometimes necessary if you need bug fixes, etc. that have not made their way into a release yet.
+However, snapshot versions are not guaranteed to stick around, so it's important that released code never depends upon snapshot versions that you don't control.
 Adding a snapshot dependency to your project will cause Leiningen to actively go seek out the latest version of the dependency once a day when you run <tt>lein deps</tt>, (whereas normal release versions are cached in the local repository) so if you have a lot of snapshots it will slow things down.

 Speaking of the local repository, all the dependencies you pull in using Leiningen or Maven get cached in $HOME/.m2/repository since